 - 2. Next, assemble the door frame onto the barrel using the nut and bolt assemblies provided, making sure that the catch for the door latch is on the left and the hinge pieces on the right. - 3.
-Next, assemble the door on the frame by carefully aligning and then gently tapping the pegs on the door hinge piece into the holes on the frame hinge piece. - 4.
-Center the flue takeoff to the exit hole in the back of the unit and mark the location of the four predrilled holes in the takeoff on the back of the barrel with pencil, chalk or a nail.
+Next, assemble the door on the frame by carefully aligning the holes on the door hinge piece just above the holes on the frame hinge piece.
+Then, gently tap the clevis pins in place to secure the door to the frame. - 4.
+Center the Sapling Stack Flange to the exit hole in the back of the unit.
+Mark the location of the four predrilled holes in the flange on the back of the barrel with pencil, chalk or a nail.
 Predrill those holes.
-Using four of the screws provided, affix the takeoff to the back of the barrel.
-The screws are self-tapping, and, when enough pressure is applied, will eventually tap into the barrel without the need for drilling holes.
-However, we recommend predrilling the holes for a smooth assembly.

-- 5. Slide the 90° elbow on the flue takeoff affixed to the back of the barrel. - 6.
-Adjust the 90° elbow so that the exit of the elbow is pointed straight up.
+Using four of the screws provided, affix the flange to the back of the barrel.
+(The screws are self-tapping, and, when enough pressure is applied, will eventually tap into the barrel without the need for drilling holes.
+However, we recommend predrilling the holes for a smooth assembly.) - 5.
+Slide the Sapling Stack Elbow on the flange affixed to the back of the barrel.
+Adjust the elbow so that the exit of the elbow is pointed straight up and the elbow is inserted into the flange as far as possible.
+Screw the elbow to the flange by driving one self-tapping screw straight down through the place where the elbow and flange overlap. - 6.
 Looking at your Sapling from the stack-end (the back), position the stack bracket so that the bent end is flush with the back of the barrel, and the straight end is flush with the elbow above the elbow's uppermost adjustable crease (see below).
 Mark the position of the predrilled hole on the back of the barrel with pencil, chalk or nail.
 Predrill a hole in the barrel.
-Using one of the last two of the screws provided, affix the stack stabilization bracket to the barrel.
-Use the last self-tapping screw to affix the bracket to the side of the elbow (this metal is thinner than the barrel and doesn't need to be predrilled).
+Using one of the self-tapping screws provided, affix the stack stabilization bracket to the barrel.
+Use the last screw to affix the bracket to the side of the elbow (this metal is thinner than the barrel and doesn't need to be predrilled).

-- 7. Fit a piece of flue pipe onto the elbow exit. - 8.
-Fit the second piece of flue pipe onto the first piece of flue pipe. - 9.
-Place a layer of sand and/or ashes in the bottom of your barrel.
-CAUTION: failure to place an insulating layer in the bottom of your barrel can result in catastrophic failure the fire may burn right through your barrel! - 10.
-Coat the exterior of the barrel with a thin layer of vegetable or olive oil (apply with a paper-towel or rag).
+- 7. Fit a piece of Sapling Stove Pipe onto the elbow exit. - 8.
+Fit the second piece of pipe onto the first piece of pipe. - 9.
+Place a two-inch layer of sand and/or ashes in the bottom of your barrel.
+CAUTION: failure to place an insulating layer in the bottom of your barrel can result in catastrophic failure the fire may burn right through your barrel!
+If you are insulating your barrel with Sapling Firebrick or the like, you may choose to skip this step or go belt & suspenders.
+Up to you!

+10. Coat the exterior of the barrel with a thin layer of vegetable or olive oil (apply with a paper-towel or rag).
 Voila!
 The Sapling Firebox, which forms the base of each of your Sapling's four functions: grilling, smoking, baking and sugaring.

 Next, open the small box and follow the instructions on setting up the grilling, smoking and baking functions!
-When you are done, you will have a machine that can do everything: grill, smoke and bake!
+When you are done, you will have a machine that can do everything: sugar, grill, smoke and bake!